partylikeits1983/miden-tutorials/docs/rust-client/about.md

 # Rust Client

+Rust library, which can be used to programmatically interact with the Miden rollup.

 The Miden Rust client can be used for a variety of things, including:

 * Deploying, testing, and creating transactions to interact with accounts and notes on Miden.